 When renting commercial space to businesses it is important to keep a constant line of communications open between you and the principal signer of the lease agreement.
 This way you are made aware of any factors or reasons that could trigger a break lease clause.

 The best way to keep a relationship with your tenants is to your tenant thoroughly and be willing to work with them if needed.
 However, if you see the need to invoke the break lease clause then you should explain to them the situation, see if they can remedy or fix the situation prior to you giving them the notice.

 Sometimes it is possible to use a violation of the break lease clause to re-negotiate the terms of the lease agreement.
 This is commonly done to avoid any legal eviction process or break in lease clause before your tenant finally moves out of your commercial space for rent.

 Tenants need to be educated and understand how and why a break lease clause can be used or invoked.
 The best way to do this is to read your lease or rental agreement with your landlord and ask questions or get clarification on what each term means and how it could affect your business.

-For the break lease clauses tenants need to be aware and check if the eviction is mandatory or permissive according to what is agreed to in the lease agreement.
-With mandatory terms this leaves little to negotiate or discuss when a lease break clause is initiated.
-Whereas a permissive terms allow negotiation and discussions to avoid the lease break clause…
+For the break lease clauses, tenants need to be aware and check if the eviction is mandatory or permissive according to what is agreed to in the lease agreement.
+With mandatory terms, this leaves little to negotiate or discuss when a lease break clause is initiated.
+Whereas permissive terms allow negotiation and discussions to avoid the lease break clause…

 The biggest tip that we can suggest for tenants is to keep a constant line of communication open with your landlord or property manager.
 This way you can avoid any situations that could arise that could trigger a mandatory or permissive break in lease clause.
 In keeping communication with the parties to the lease agreement you might be able to negotiate or re-negotiate terms that could ease any break clause from happening…